Achievable logoAchievable logo

 Parathyroid disorders

-i) Hyperparathyroidism: It is a disorder characterized by increased PTH secretion from the parathyroid glands.
+i) Hyperparathyroidism: Hyperparathyroidism is a disorder characterized by increased secretion of parathyroid hormone (PTH) from the parathyroid glands.

 Types of hyperparathyroidism